Synthetixio/SIPs/SIPS/sip-55.md

 If prices are detected to have moved between a single update of `25%` or more in either direction, the circuit-breaker oracle will set the synth as disabled using the `System.Status.suspendSynth()` function with an assigned `reasonCode`.

+If the prices on the associated `AggregatorInterface` contracts from Chainlink deviate from the off-chain oracle price sources by `10%` or more, the circuit-breaker oracle will set the synth as disabled.
+The lower threshold is based on the volatility of the `Forex, commodities and equities` synths currently on Chainlink compared to the volatility of `crypto` synths.

 From SIP-44, synth pausing means that the synth in question:

 - Cannot be exchanged into any other synth